Christian Mitchell serves as Deputy Governor

-As a legislator, Christian has been a leader in the fight to reform our broken education funding formula.
+As a legislator, Christian was a leader in the fight to reform our broken education funding formula.
 He worked diligently to pass the bill that increased resources for poor schools across the state by billions of dollars.
-In his capacity as Chairman of the Committee on Economic Opportunity, Christian has fought to increase funding and access to our state colleges.
-Christian has also worked tirelessly to reform our justice system: passing a law requiring background checks for private handgun sales, playing an important role in passing bills to reform the broken relationship between our communities and police, and leading the fight to decriminalize small amounts of marijuana.
+In his capacity as Chairman of the Committee on Economic Opportunity, Christian fought to increase funding and access to our state colleges.
+Christian also worked tirelessly to reform our justice system: passing a law requiring background checks for private handgun sales, playing an important role in passing bills to reform the broken relationship between our communities and police, and leading the fight to decriminalize small amounts of marijuana.
 He is a vocal advocate for a woman’s right to choose and affordable healthcare for everyone.

 In July of 2018, Christian was named Executive Director of the Democratic Party of Illinois.
 He is the first African American to serve in the role.
-In his capacity as Executive Director, Christian is working closely with Democratic Party leadership to increase opportunities to elect Democrats up and down the ballot.
-Party initiatives include a $1 million voter registration program, a robust vote-by-mail program, and improved data sharing among campaigns to ensure that races, especially down-ballot races, can produce more sophisticated targeting and better coordinate their field operations.
+In his capacity as Executive Director, Christian worked closely with Democratic Party leadership to increase opportunities to elect Democrats up and down the ballot.
+Party initiatives included a $1 million voter registration program, a robust vote-by-mail program, and improved data sharing among campaigns to ensure that races, especially down-ballot races, can produce more sophisticated targeting and better coordinate their field operations.

 Christian graduated with honors from the University of Chicago with a B.A. in Public Policy Studies and is currently studying for his Juris Doctor at the Loyola University Chicago School of Law.
 He is a resident of Chicago’s Hyde Park neighborhood.